KalaKit/KalaServer/docs/connect/global-cloudflared-access.md

 This section assumes you already own a domain on cloudflare.

+- make sure hosts doesnt have your localhost ip
+	- open 'C:\Windows\System32\drivers\etc\hosts'
+	- remove or comment out '127.0.0.1   yourdomain.yourextension' at the bottom

 - add new DNS record to cloudflare domain:
 	- type: CNAME
 	- name: www